Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of -76.9 days of Direxion Daily S&P 500 Bull 3X is lower, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -76.9 days of Direxion Daily S&P 500 Bull 3X is smaller, thus worse.

 MaxDuration: